Zacharia Paliashvili: Move to Tiflis and period in Moscow

 The first performance of a Georgian Ethnographic choir, established of the initiative and with the material support of Lado Agniashvili, a well-known public personality, took place in Tbilisi in 1886.

 Later the concerts of this choir were conducted by Joseph Ratil (Navratil), who though Czech by birth had forever associated his life with Georgia.
 The concerts of Agniashvili's choir evoked favourable comments from the patriotically minded Georgian public.
 Vano and Paliashvili sang in this choir in 1887–1889 and this fact was of importance for the future composer.

 In 1889 Vano left for Russia where he was engaged as an opera conductor.
 His post of church organist was taken over by Zacharia who now had to support the entire family; as a result, he had no opportunity to continue his musical education.

 in 1874 on the initiative of singer Kharlamphy Savaneli, pianists Aloizy Mizandari and Konstantin Alikhanov, the first musical school in Georgia was founded in Tbilisi.
 The Tbilisi Musical School was reorganised into the Tbilisi Branch of the Russian Royal Musical Society with the statue of a musical college.
 This was carried out with the active assistance of Mikhail Mikhailovich Ippolitov-Ivanov, a well-known Russian composer, conductor and educationalist who worked in Tbilisi in (1882–1893).

 Paliashvili's cherished dream came true only in 1891 when he was admitted to the french horn class under F.F.
 Parizek.
 A year later, when Parizek left the school, Paliashvili continued to study under A.I.
 Mosko.
-He graduated from the French horn class in 1895 and in the same year was admitted to the musical theory class which was conducted by Nikolai Semenovich Klenovsky, a Russian conductor, composer and teacher.
+He graduated from the French horn class in 1895 and in the same year was admitted to the musical theory class which was conducted by Nikolai Klenovsky, a Russian conductor, composer and teacher.
 Paliashvili also studied with Ippolitov-Ivanov and music critic Vasili Davidovich Korganov.
 While studying in Klenovsky's class, Paliashvili wrote several pieces and this aroused in him a desire for further composition.

 Paliashvili graduated from the school with honours in the spring of 1899.
 During his school years he had founded a mixed choir of factory and office workers who performed Georgian and Russian folk songs for workers.
 In 1898 Paliashvili conducted his choir in Gyandja and had tremendous success.

 Following an exchange of letters with Sergei Ivanovich Taneyev (1856–1915), a Russian composer and teacher, Paliashvili went to Moscow towards the end of August 1900.
-After taking his entry examinations he became a pupil in the class of counterpoint at the Moscow Conservatorie.
+After taking his entry examinations he became a pupil in the class of counterpoint at the Moscow Conservatory.
 Three years of study with Professor Taneyev, an expert in polyphony, enriched Paliashvili with fundamental knowledge and facilitated his maturing into a professional composer.